Snagnar/CompetitiveReconstructionNetworks/README.md

 For `--model-input` make sure to give the correct path to the last model checkpoint.

 To make inference for different datasets, (RoadImages, MVTec or Panorama) adjust the `--dataset` and `--dataset-path` parameters accordingly.

+After inference, you can look at the pictures generated in the `diff` directory to make a qualitative evaluation of the results.